kahst/BirdNET-Analyzer/docs/best-practices/segment-review.rst

   - | **Species Dropdown**: Select the species to review from the dropdown menu.
   - | **File Count Matrix**: View the count of files to be reviewed, positive detections, and negative detections.
   - | **Spectrogram and Audio**: Visualize the spectrogram and listen to the audio segment.
   - | **Label Segments**: Use the buttons to label segments as positive or negative detections.
+You can also use the left and right arrow keys to assign labels.
   - | **Undo**: Undo the last action if needed.
   - | **Download Plots**: Download the spectrogram and regression plots for further analysis.